The Representational Status of Deep Learning Models: Considerations of Composition and Distribution

-From what we have seen, considerations of composition fail to provide us with a good reason to believe that any given DLM encodes a fine-grained representational model of its target.
-Moreover, none of the empirical evidence that purports to support the claim has achieved that aim.
-I turn now to considerations of distribution.\\
+From what we have seen, considerations of composition fail to provide us with a good reason to believe that any given DLM encodes a highly, semantically decomposable representational$_\text{rel}$ model of its target.
+I turn now to considerations of distribution.